Symphony: Symmetry-Equivariant Point-Centered Spherical Harmonics for 3D Molecule Generation: Methods

 Among end-to-end generation methods, \citet{edm} developed EDM, a state-of-the-art $E(3)$-equivariant diffusion model.
-EDM significantly outperformed the previously proposed $E(3)$-equivariant normalizing flow (ENF) model for molecule generation \citep{enf}.
+EDM significantly outperformed the previously proposed $E(3)$-equivariant normalizing flow (ENF) models for molecule generation \citep{enf}.
 EDM learns to gradually denoise a initial configuration of atoms into a valid molecular structure.
 Both EDM and ENF are built on the $E(n)$-Equivariant Graph Neural Networks \citep{egnn} framework which can utilize only scalar and vector features (and interactions between them).
-A recent work \citep{vignac2023midi} improves EDM by utilizing bond order information (and hence, a 2D molecular graph to compare to), which we do not assume access to here.
+MiDi \citep{vignac2023midi} improves EDM by utilizing bond order information (and hence, a 2D molecular graph to compare to), which we do not assume access to here.
 While expressive, diffusion models are expensive to train, requiring $\approx 3.5\times$ more training on the QM9 dataset to outperform autoregressive models.
 Unlike autoregressive models, diffusion models do not flexibly allow for completion of molecular fragments, because they are usually trained in setups where all atoms are free to move.
-To avoid recomputation of the neighbor lists during diffusion, current diffusion models use fully-connected graphs where all atoms interact with each other.
+Current diffusion models use fully-connected graphs where all atoms interact with each other.
 This could potentially affect their scalability when building larger molecules.
 On the other hand, Symphony and other autoregressive models use distance cutoffs to restrict interactions and improve efficiency.
+In \autoref{sec:edm-radial-cutoff}, we find that EDM with distance cutoffs performs quite poorly.

 Furthermore, diffusion models are significantly slower to sample from, because the underlying neural network is invoked $\approx 1000$ times when sampling a single molecule.
+Flow matching \citep{lipman2023flow} has also emerged as a competitor for diffusion models for 3D molecule generation \citep{song2023equivariant}, but suffers from the same drawbacks listed above.